tobytwigger/laravel-translate/docs/_docs/translators/official.md

 ### Prerequisites

 This translator makes use of the fantastic [google translator package](https://github.com/Stichoza/google-translate-php) from [Stichoza](https://github.com/Stichoza).
-Therefore, you will need to require the aws sdk as a dependency.
+Therefore, you will need to require this as a dependency.

 ```console
     composer require stichoza/google-translate-php